austinv11/ERC-Pipeline/README.md

 * sliding_window: If True, ERCs run on pieces of alignments are normalized with a sliding window.
 * skip_align: If True, skip alignment of the input sequences.
 * skip_trim: If True, skip trimming of alignments.
+* archive: If True, save intermediate files into archives.
 * taxon_set: Pass a list of taxa to perform calculations with, by default all taxa are considered.
 * time_corrected: If True, instead of standard Spearman's test, run Spearman's partial correlations controlling for time.
 * id2name: A dictionary that if passed, will be used to convert protein ids to readable names in outputs.